lordmauve/pgzero/doc/introduction.rst

 medium-dark red.
 Try changing these values with numbers between 0 and 255 and see what colors you can create.

-Pygame Zero is actually calling your draw function many times a second.
-If your ``draw()`` function draws slightly different things every frame, it will appear as an animation.
-We'll explore this shortly.
-For now, let's set up a sprite that we can animate.
+Let's set up a sprite that we can animate.

 Draw a sprite